 Summary of Assignments Due Dates Weight 1.
-Discussion Board Reflections (2 x 10%) May 10 th & 24 th 20% 2.
-Practicing New Worlds: Emergent Strategy Curations May 31 st 35%
+Discussion Board Reflections (Post 1: 10%; Post 2: 15%) May 9 th & 23 rd 25% 2.
+Practicing New Worlds: Emergent Strategy Curations June 6 th 40%

-3. Relational Engagement Reflection & Self-Assessment June 7 th 15% 4.
-Accountability as Social Justice Reflection June 11 th 30%
+3. Relational Engagement Reflection & Self-Assessment June 9 th 15% 4.
+Fractal Commitments: Seeding Accountability, Cultivating Justice June 13 th 20%

-Assignment 1: Discussion Board Reflections (20% - 10% each) - May 10th & 24th Aligned Course Learning Outcomes: 1,2,3,4, 5, 6, 7
+Assignment 1: Discussion Board Reflections (Post 1: 10%; Post 2: 15%) - May 9th & 23rd Aligned Course Learning Outcomes: 1,2,3,4, 5, 6, 7

 As part of the (un)learning and (re)learning process, you are invited to dwell on/in your encounters with various theoretical approaches, knowledges, process, content, and materials from the course.
-These reflections should examine evolving conceptualizations, understandings, and tensions related to social justice, historical and ongoing violence's, structures and relations of power, as connected to various lived realities of oppression and marginalization.
+You are welcome and encouraged to utilize and integrate theoretical approaches and materials beyond/outside of the course.
+These reflections should examine evolving conceptualizations, understandings, and tensions related to social justice, historical and ongoing violences, structures and relations of power, as connected to various lived realities of oppression and marginalization.
 Your reflections should prompt ideas about social work practice in relation to your social identities, communities you may serve, and the themes, theories and concepts learned throughout the course.
 It is expected that students will draw on experiential, reflexive, and scholarly knowledge.
 Detailed descriptions of the expectations for each discussion forum will be provided on D2L.
 Topics for each post are as follows:

-- Reflection Post 1: Complexities of Identity, Knowledge, and Naming May 10th - Reflection Post 2: Moving from Damage to Desire in Clinical Contexts May 24th
+- Reflection Post 1: Complexities of Identity, Knowledge, and Naming May 9th - Reflection Post 2: Moving from Damage to Desire in Clinical Contexts May 23rd